-Can I assume that my availability zone us-east-1a is the same location as someone else's availability zone us-east-1a?
+Can I assume that my Availability Zone us-east-1a is the same location as someone else's Availability Zone us-east-1a?

 No. Currently, we do not support cross-account proximity.
 Each account's availability zones are independent.
-There is no assurance that your availability zone us-east-1a will be the same as any other account's availability zone us-east-1a.
+For example, the us-east-1a Availability Zone for one account might be in a different location than for another account.

-How can I make sure that I am in the same availability zone as another developer?
+How can I make sure that I am in the same Availability Zone as another developer?

 We do not currently support the ability to coordinate availability groups between developer accounts.
 We are seeking customer feedback to understand the types of use cases for proximity control between accounts.
-We will use this feedback to determine how and when we can provide availability zone control between accounts.
+We will use this feedback to determine how and when we might provide Availability Zone control between accounts.